styd/sd_struct/README.md

 # :array=>[{:one=>1, :two=>2, :three=>3}], "two words"=>"Foo bar"}
 ```

-#### OpenStruct uses `method_missing` to create new field, while SDStruct prevent creation of new field with dot notation.
+> OpenStruct uses `method_missing` to create new field, while SDStruct prevent creation
+> of new field using dot notation.

-SDStruct prevent creation of new field with dot notation once it is initialized
+SDStruct prevent creation of new field using dot notation once it is initialized
 to prevent assigning unintended field when you mistyped the key/field.
 SDStruct
 is stricter in that way.
 However, SDStruct can also be lenient.
 You can use
 square brackets when you want to assign a new field.